-My epiphany took place on a trip to Swaziland in 2006 where I was struck with the reality that Christian ministries had been working in the country for literally hundreds of years.
-Although 87% of all Swazis report being Christian (The Pew Forum on Religious and Public Life), I watched Swazi Christians attend church on Sunday and visit a Shaman later in the week.
+My epiphany took place on a trip to Swaziland in 2006.
+There I was struck with the reality that Christian ministries had been working in the country for literally hundreds of years, yet many Swazi Christians attend church on Sunday and visit a Shaman later in the week.
 At that moment, I realized that we needed to learn more about the specific customs and challenges of each country we are attempting to evangelize to ensure true life transformation is taking place; not just increasing activity or religious affiliation.
 That eye-opening trip was the catalyst for the Spiritual State of the World’s Children research initiative, which is what we use to measure the effectiveness of the tools and systems we create to minister within each country.

 Only God knows whether or not a heart has truly been changed, but we can—and do—measure how a teen was behaving before encountering one of our programs or products and how they behave after.
 How do we do that?
 We ask them 214 questions to evaluate if their lives have changed; “are you doing better at school, hurting others less, have a better overall outlook on life, less substance use, more engagement with Scripture?”, etc.